NoftScarlet/mwc-gatsby-netlifycms/src/pages/index.md

 description2: |
   Where did the ideal came from?
 How will the centre benefit musicians?
 What are the researches being conducted?
   Check out the interviews and media coverage below to find out answer.
-  Have other questions?
-Visit our FAQs page, our contact us at mwc@uottawa.ca
 intro2:
   blurbs:
     - image: /img/educationICON.svg